azadbolour/boardgame/boardgame-ui/README.md

 _injectedDragSourceProperties_ and _injectedDropTargetProperties_ to remind
 myself about what these functions do.
-These functions return Javascript objects that includes the properties to be injected into the corresponding drag sources or drop targes.
+These functions return Javascript objects that includes the properties to be injected into the corresponding drag sources or drop targets.

 One of the injected properties is a rendering wrapper provided by the framework that must be used to wrap the component's JSX XML specification.
-It is called respectively _connetDragSource_ and _connectDropTraget_.
+It is called respectively _connectDragSource_ and _connectDropTarget_.

 For the drag source, another required property to inject is _isDragging_, again provided by the framework.